Periklas712/Periklas712/README.md

 - 📧 periklistripoli@gmail.com

 ---

+[Here](https://app.notion.com/p/Courses-Certifications-364e8203cccb80b29cf9f9bde439536c) is a list of all courses, certifications, video tutorials i have viewed and all educations regarding software development and technology

 > I believe in teamwork, clean code, exploring new technologies every day and providing bussiness solutions with modern techniques!